 "Immediately available" is interpreted as the physical presence of a qualified magnetic resonance technologist adjacent to, and generally considered within verbal distance from the room or location where a magnetic resonance procedure is being performed.
 This availability applies to all areas where magnetic resonance equipment is in use on patients.

-ATTENDANCE (number of clinical hours): To maintain satisfactory clinical attendance, students should complete a total of:

-MRI: 360 clinical hours by the end of Module I, 660 clinical hours by the end of Module II, and 900 clinical hours by the end of Module III; and
+ATTENDANCE (number of clinical hours): To maintain satisfactory clinical attendance, students should complete a total of 384 clinical hours by the end of Module II, 768 clinical hours by the end of Module IV.